Colorado Employment Lawyer

 People work hard.
 They deserve to be paid for all the hours they work including overtime (time and a half) for more than 40 hours in a work week.
 If you think you have been not been paid proper wages and overtime, we want to help you.

-The team at the Ramos Law Firm can save you a lot of time finding out if federal and state laws apply to your employment situation.
+The attorneys at Ramos Law Firm can save you a lot of time finding out if federal and state laws apply to your employment situation.
 For example, the Americans with Disabilities Act (ADA) prohibits discrimination against people who are disabled.
 Under Colorado law, it is also illegal to discriminate against an employee based on their disability.

-Although our country has definitely made excellent progress in the areas of equality over the past seven decades, workplace discrimination remains to be far more common than most would choose to believe.
+Although our country has definitely made excellent progress in the areas of equality over the past seven decades, workplace discrimination remains more common than most would choose to believe.
 Additionally, this offensive conduct is not necessarily obvious.
 Instances of obvious discrimination based on gender, disability, race, national origin, and religion are regrettably widespread.
 Less obvious and even unintentional discrimination is even more prevalent.
 Even so, those who are lacking opportunities for employment or promotion depending on their association with a particular social group, or who lose their job due to such workplace discrimination, deserve justice.

 Every day, people put everything they have into a job only to be discriminated against because of their age, disability, race, religion, gender, pregnancy, or sexual orientation.